Type–length–value

-Within communication protocols, TLV (type-length-value or tag-length-value) is an encoding scheme used for optional informational elements in a certain protocol.
+Within communication protocols, TLV (type-length-value or tag-length-value) is an encoding scheme used for informational elements.
 A TLV-encoded data stream contains code related to the record type, the record value's length, and finally the value itself.

 Details

-The type and length are fixed in size (typically 1–4 bytes), and the value field is of variable size.
+The type and length are fixed in size (typically 1–4 bytes) or can be otherwise parsed without knowledge of the size (see: LEB128, variable-length quantity), and the value field is of variable size.
 These fields are used as follows: